Spanish Springs Presbyterian Church News

 - Nursery Every Sunday, Spanish Springs Presbyterian Church is offering child care for infants and toddlers during worship.
 We are so happy to have Sheila Peaslee tend the nursery on Sundays.

 - Presbyterian Women PW meets on the 3rd Monday of each month.
 The meeting and Bible Study will start at 1:00 p.m.
-For those who would like to bring their lunch and fellowship before the meeting, they should arrive at 12:30 p.m.
-The December meeting will be on December 18.
+Those who would like to bring their lunch and fellowship before the meeting should arrive at 12:30 p.m.
+The April 2018 meeting will be on April 16.
 The 2017-2018 Bible study is “Cloud of Witnesses: The Community of Christ in Hebrews” by Melissa Bane Sevier.

 - Prayer List Do you have a family member or loved one facing challenges at this time?
 We will pray for you and your family members.
 If you would like to become a Prayer Chain Angel, our coordinator will forward prayer requests to you.